andela-pessien/libredms-apidocs/source/index.html.md

 }
 ```

-This endpoint deletes a user
+This endpoint deletes a user.

 Users can delete only themselves, and the superadministrator can delete any user.
 Deleting a user makes their documents visible only to the superadministrator.

 ### HTTP Request